 Positioning your firm correctly is fundamental to generating the right type of business, getting paid more for what you do, and establishing enduring relationships.
 It’s so much more than wordsmithing the right set of words.

-You don’t win more of your ideal clients by explaining how you’re different from the competition.
-You win more of your ideal clients by explaining why you’re the best choice for that client.
+You don’t win more of your ideal clients by expounding on how you’re different from the competition.
+You win more of your ideal clients by demonstrating to your ideal prospects why you’re the best choice for them.

 Casting a wider net is the hard and uncertain way to grow.
 The smart way to grow zeros in on why your best clients select you above other options.

 Clients you win this way are cheaper to get, easier to please, and more profitable.
 And, even if you charge more, you’re nearly impossible to displace.

 The high priests of marketing say positioning is telling the market how your firm is “different” or “unique.”
 The truth is, potential clients don’t care how you’re different.
 They care about why you are a better choice for their situation, their needs, and their resources.
 Prospects don’t care about what you do; they care about how working with you will improve their business.
 A subtle difference, but one with enormous impact.

 It’s easy to be “different.”
 Knowing why you are better requires seeing the world through the eyes of your best clients.
 That’s a lot harder.
 For professionals, distilling it themselves may be impossible.
 It’s hard because it’s not why you would select your firm.
 Not why clients ought to select your firm.
 It’s why they actually select your firm.

 Is Your Marketing Working Against You?